FOR1059410-droid/FORlocker-ALPHA/README.md

 3 - don't close the programm until it closes from itself

-4 - you are ready to go! the .exe file is in the frechly created folder called "dist"
+4 - you are ready to go! the .exe file is in the freshly created folder called "dist"

 How to use FORLOCKER for the first time: